cncf/devstats.archive/ADDING_NEW_PROJECT.md

 - `create database projectname;`
 - `grant all privileges on database "projectname" to gha_admin;`
 - If running on the test server: generate Postgres data: `PG_PASS=...
 IDB_PASS=...
 IDB_HOST=172.17.0.1 ./projectname/psql.sh`.
-- If running on the production server: `wget https://cncftest.io/projectname.dump`, `sudo -u postgres pg_restore -C projectname.dump`.
+- If running on the production server: `wget https://cncftest.io/projectname.dump`, `sudo -u postgres pg_restore -d projectname projectname.dump`.
 - When data is imported into Postgres: projectname, you need to update `metrics/projectname/gaps*.yaml` (with top companies & repo groups).
 This is only needed when you're using gaps (which you shouldn't).
 - Using `./projectname/top_n_companies.sh ./projectname/top_n_repos_groups.sh`.
 - There are two kinds of repo group names: direct from query, but also with special characters replaced with "_"